⚛️ Minerals — printable rubric packet (Geology Unit 01). Print 8.5×11 portrait. Every page is designed for clipboard use while you grade at the bench.

 How to read a Bright Minds rubric

 You are making a decision, not adding up points.
-For each criterion, decide whether the work is Not yet, Approaching, or Mastered — the column language tells you which.
+For each criterion, decide whether the work is Developing, Proficient, or Mastery — the column language tells you which.
 A criterion counts as mastered only when the student can both run the test and justify why that property separates one mineral from another.
 A student carries three tokens per term; one token buys a re-do of one criterion on another day, so a single bad afternoon never sinks the unit.

 ▲ Page 2 — Key terms